-- a computing technician will be responsible for regularly updating anti-virus software. - use of computing will be in line with the school's 'acceptable use policy' and 'E-safety polocy'.
-All staff, volunteers and children must sign a copy of the schools AUP. - parents will be made aware of the 'acceptable use policy' at school entry and ks2. - all pupils and parents will be aware of the school rules for responsible use of computing and the internet and will understand the consequence of any misuse. - the agreed rules for safe and responsible use of IT and computing and the internet will be displayed in school.
+- a computing technician will be responsible for regularly updating anti-virus software. - use of computing will be in line with the school's 'acceptable use policy' and 'E-safety policy' - parents will be made aware of the 'acceptable use policy' at school entry and ks2. - all pupils and parents will be aware of the school rules for responsible use of computing and the internet and will understand the consequence of any misuse. - the agreed rules for safe and responsible use of IT and computing and the internet will be displayed in school.